 Sustainability at University Centre South Devon (South Devon College)

-South Devon College is committed to continuously improving our sustainability approach, through the promotion of environmental awareness and responsibility, and embedding sustainability principles in our teaching.
+South Devon College and UCSD is committed to continuously improving our sustainability approach, through the promotion of environmental awareness and responsibility, and embedding sustainability principles in our teaching.
 Sustainability leads are appointed within our governor and leadership teams to ensure that this remains a key focus.

 The College Sustainability Curriculum Working Group and Sustainability Board meet on a regular basis to discuss cross-college activity, share ideas, consider current issues and the effects of our activities on, not just college, but all of our lives and futures.